 The ones I like best are Yahoo!
 Answers y Quora.

-Which are the benefits of Inbound Marketing?
+What are the benefits of Inbound Marketing?

-- Does not require large budgets
+- It does not require a large budget

 - More efficient

 Traditional marketing becomes less efficient day by day due to the constant invasion of the life of potential clients.

 Many of these people are not even looking for the solutions we can offer.